- What are the Small Business Innovation Research (SBIR)/Small Business Technology Transfer (STTR) Programs?

 The SBIR Program is structured in three phases.
 For all phases, it is important to carefully read the specific agency, component or institute’s instructions in the current solicitation since there are agency-to-agency differences (and even component-to-component differences in some agencies like Dept. of Defense).
 Even if you have previously applied for SBIR/STTR funding, 2012 reauthorization legislation has resulted in program changes affecting key provisions such as funding levels, duration of the projects and follow-on funding options (among others), so heed the CURRENT instructions for each individual agency.

 Phase I. During Phase I, the technical merit, feasibility, and commercial potential of the proposed R&D efforts is established and the quality of performance of the small business is determined prior to providing further federal support in Phase II.
-SBIR Phase I awards typically are about $150,000 total costs for 6 – 12 months.
+SBIR Phase I award guidelines are $150,000 total costs for 6 – 12 months.
+The 2012 reauthorization added a maximum funding limit of $225,000 total costs.

 Phase II.
 Phase II funding is for continued R&D and based on the results achieved in Phase I and the scientific as well as technical merit and commercial potential of the project proposed in Phase II.
-Currently, only Phase I awardees are eligible for a Phase II award.
-SBIR Phase II awards normally do not exceed $1,000,000 total costs for 2 years.
+With very limited exceptions (refer to agency specific solicitations) only Phase I awardees are eligible for a Phase II award.
+SBIR Phase II award guidelines are $1,000,000 total costs for 2 years.
+The 2012 reauthorization added a maximum funding limit of $1,500,000 total costs.

 Phase III.
 The objective of Phase III is for the small business to pursue commercialization objectives resulting from the Phase I/II activities.
 The SBIR program does not fund Phase III.
 Rather, the small business is expected to identify the resources that will be necessary for them to achieve commercialization.
 In some instances, agencies may offer special follow-on funding (such as NIH’s Competing Renewal) that can extend the time and amount of SBIR/STTR funding.
 Agencies that are interested in procuring the technology, product or service for their own use (such as Dept. of Defense or NASA) may be a source of “Phase III funding”, but these funds come from agency sources outside the SBIR/STTR program.
 Awardees should check with their Program Manager for details.